penn-state-open-science/bootcamp-2023/planning/actions.md

 - Confirmed sponsors
   - Child Study Center
   - Department of Psychology
-  - Department of Statistics (Nicole)
+  - Department of Statistics
   - Center for Applied Linguistics
   - Center for SoDA
+  - SSRI
+  - ICDS
 - Plan comms blitz before end of semester
+  - ~~Distributed survey 5/1~~

 ## May